Sage-is/WEB-Sage.Education-docs/docs/tutorials/integrations/libre-translate.md

 Overview
 --------

 LibreTranslate is a free and open-source machine translation API that supports a wide range of languages.
 LibreTranslate is a self hosted, offline capable, and easy to setup, and unlike other APIs, it doesn't rely on proprietary providers such as Google or Azure to perform translations.
 Instead, its translation engine is powered by the open source [Argos Translate](https://github.com/argosopentech/argos-translate) library.
-You can integrate LibreTranslate with Sage WebUI to leverage its machine translation capabilities.
-This documentation provides a step-by-step guide to setting up LibreTranslate in Docker and configuring the integration within Sage WebUI.
+You can integrate LibreTranslate with Sage.is AI-UI to leverage its machine translation capabilities.
+This documentation provides a step-by-step guide to setting up LibreTranslate in Docker and configuring the integration within Sage.is AI-UI.

 Setting up LibreTranslate in Docker
 -----------------------------------